 Greetings and welcome!
-My name is Christine and I am in love with Labrador Retrievers! :) Together with my husband Aaron and our six young children, I live on a farm in northern Alberta near the British Columbia border (ask about delivery if you do not live in the area).
+My name is Christine and I am in love with Labrador Retrievers! :) Together with my husband Aaron and our six young children, I live on a farm near Grande Prairie, northern Alberta near the British Columbia border (ask about delivery if you do not live in the area).
 I am a CKC member breeder with a Registered Kennel, and have been breeding since 2008.

 As your prospective breeder I want you to get to know me.
 I have always enjoyed being challenged and always have had the attitude that if you are going to do something, then you should do it to the best of your ability.
 I am also a Christian so know that in business, as well as the rest of my life, I need to be open, honest, and fair.
 The above characteristics led my husband and I, after having three biological children, to pursue adopting.
 But why adopt one when I knew we could give a home to two?...in the end we brought home a sibling group of three from a Russian orphanage :)

 As you may have guessed, I am a stay at home mom.
 I work hard and efficiently, and teach my children to too - so our house runs quite well (toys are picked up by whom ever was playing with them, beds are made by who slept in them, etc).
 This allows me the time to make sure my job as a breeder also runs well - So you can expect reliable customer service with prompt responses to your questions and emails, which definitely doesn't end when puppy goes home!